Hellenic Police: Syriza controversy

 In 2012, Syriza political party, disagreed with the measures taken by the State authorities and the police against illegal immigration.

 At early November 2012, the Minister of Public Order, Nikos Dendias, accused various MPs of the Coalition of Radical Left of "impersonating authority".
-According to the accusations the members of the party stopped a number of policemen while they were on duty in order to check their credentials.
+According to the accusations, on 7 November 2012 the members of the party stopped a number of policemen while they were on duty, in a public protest, in order to check their credentials.
 Moreover, they took photographs of the plainclothes police officers and uploaded them on the internet site of the party (left.gr).
 The accusations prompted an angry reply from the party's spokesperson, who replied that they are "dirty accusations".

 Allegations of ties with the far Right

 In a 1998 interview with the newspaper Eleftherotypia, Minister for Public Order Georgios Romaios (PASOK) alleged the existence of "fascist elements in the Greek police", and vowed to suppress them.

 Before the surrender of Androutsopoulos, an article by the newspaper Ta Nea claimed that the neo-Nazi political party Golden Dawn had close relationships with some parts of the Greek police force.
+Since the 1990s, the Hellenic Police has been condemned for the association of many of its officers with the far right movement, in particular the Golden Dawn party.

 The newspaper published then a photograph of a typewritten paragraph with no identifiable insignia as evidence of the secret investigation.
 In the article, the Minister for Public Order, Michalis Chrysochoidis, responded that he did not recollect such a probe.
 Chrysochoidis also denied accusations that far right connections within the police force delayed the arrest of Periandros.
 He said that leftist groups, including the ultra-left anti-state resistance group 17 November, responsible for several murders, had similarly evaded the police for decades.
 In both cases, he attributed the failures to "stupidity and incompetence" on behalf of the force.

 Golden Dawn stated that rumors about the organisation having connections to the Greek police and the government are untrue, and that the police had intervened in Golden Dawn's rallies and had arrested members of the Party several times while the New Democracy party was in power (for example, during a rally in Thessaloniki in June 2006, and at a rally for the anniversary of the Greek genocide, in Athens, also in 2006).
 Also, on January 2, 2005, anti-fascist and leftist groups invaded Golden Dawn's headquarters in Thessaloniki, under heavy police surveillance.
 Although riot police units were near the entrance of the building alongside the intruders, they allegedly did not attempt to stop their actions.

-The "communicating vessels" between Police and Neo-Nazis re-surfaced on the occasion of riot that broke during protest on march June 28, 2011, when squads of riot police rushed to protect agents provocateurs isolated by the angry crowd, two of them A. Soukaras and A. Koumoutsos both unionists of ETHEL (ΕΘΕΛ) well known for both their extreme opinions, as well as their frequent presence in riots.
+The "communicating vessels" between Police and Neo-Nazis resurfaced on the occasion of the riot that broke out during a protest on march June 28, 2011, when squads of riot police rushed to protect agents provocateurs isolated by the angry crowd, two of them A. Soukaras and A. Koumoutsos both unionists of ETHEL (ΕΘΕΛ) well known for both their extreme opinions, as well as their frequent presence in riots.